-But there was Olsen on Wednesday afternoon at Halas Hall in the first of 14 OTA (organized team activity) practices sprinting down the field catching lasers from Jay Cutler as a member of the first team, often in the same personnel package as fellow tight end Desmond Clark.
-Manumaleuna has been limited to individual running drill so the sideline since his recent minor arthroscopic knee surgery.
+But there was Olsen Wednesday afternoon at Halas Hall in the first of 14 OTA (organized team activity) practices sprinting down the field catching lasers from Jay Cutler as a member of the first team, often in the same personnel package as fellow tight end Desmond Clark.
+Manumaleuna has been limited to individual running drills on the sideline since his recent minor arthroscopic knee surgery.
 Olsen is not worried about his place on the team.

 "I've addressed this a million times," he said.
 "I feel good the way things have gone so far, and it's early in the process, but so far everything's been great."

 But will it remain that way?
 Olsen will be asked to block more and more effectively than in the past, and he may never be an 80-catch guy, as had been predicted when he was drafted in the first round in 2007.
 But Olsen doesn't seem worried.
 It's still football, and Martz has said that the 6-5, 255-pound former Miami Hurricane presents a receiving threat at tight end he never had in St. Louis.

 "Sometimes you focus your offense around what you've got," Olsen said.
 "In the past, [Martz] has had great wide receivers and great backs.
 It's the same here, but we feel like we have a couple tight ends who can do some stuff in the passing game along with those other guys.
 So we'll see how that works out.
 We feel good that he can kind of make it work to whatever his players' strengths are, and that's something that they continue to hit on."